davedoesdev/lora_gateway/readme.md

 This directory contains the sources of the library to build a gateway based on a Semtech LoRa multi-channel RF receiver (a.k.a. concentrator).
-Once compiled all the code is contained in the libloragw.a file that will be statically linked (ie. integrated in the final executable).
+Once compiled all the code is contained in the libloragw.so shared library.

 The library also comes with a bunch of basic tests programs that are used to test the different sub-modules of the library.